Dominic Samuel (English footballer): Blackburn Rovers

 On 18 July 2017, Samuel signed a three-year deal with Blackburn Rovers for an undisclosed fee.
 He started his Rovers career brightly with four goals in his first six appearances, but a major anterior cruciate ligament injury later stifled his development.

 On 24 June 2020 it was announced that he had signed a short contract extension to allow him to remain with the club until the end of the 2019–20 season after its resumption following the Coronavirus outbreak, but he was then released at the end of the season.

 Gillingham

 On 21 September 2020 Samuel re-joined Gillingham on a permanent basis.
 He scored two goals on his second debut for the Kent side on 26 September 2020, leading the Gills to a 2-0 league victory over Blackpool.

 Ross County

 On 29 June 2021 Samuel joined Scottish Premiership side Ross County on a two-year deal.
+The prolific striker started in fine form scoring a deflection against East Fife in one of his 39 games with the club.
+Samuel was released by the club on 15 June 2023 upon the expiry of his contract after two years at the club.

+Ebbsfleet United

+On 27 October 2023, Samuel joined National League side Ebbsfleet United.